fastplotlib/fastplotlib/README.md

 ```

 ### Mac OSX:
 WGPU uses Metal instead of Vulkan on Mac.
 You will need at least Mac OSX 10.13.
-The OS should come with Metal pre-installed so you should be good to go!
+The OS should come with Metal pre-installed, so you should be good to go!

 # :heart: Contributing